alisinabh/bluez_pa_auto_switcher/README.md

 I found this tool [bt_pa_auto_switcher](https://github.com/jikamens/bt_pa_auto_switcher) but I wasn't able to get it to work :(

 But after reading the source I decided to re-write it since it looked pretty simple.
+Just watch for pulseaudio events with `pactl subscribe` and change the card profile whenever a valid client asks for input sinks.

 The project is heavily inspired by [bt_pa_auto_switcher](https://github.com/jikamens/bt_pa_auto_switcher)

+## License

+MIT